-Back before the dawn of time (ie, in the 1980s), I created this ancient and venerable MIDI software for the Atari ST with the help of my friend Laurence Glazier, operating jointly as Datamusic.
+Back before the dawn of time (ie, in the late 1980s), I created this ancient and venerable MIDI software for the Atari ST with the help of my friend Laurence Glazier, operating jointly as Datamusic.
 A long time ago now, Laurence and I agreed to release the program into the public domain: yes, folks, it’s free!

 UPDATE: That was in Parallels Desktop 6 running in Mac OS X 10.7 Lion, but to my complete amazement it still works in Parallels Desktop 10 running in Mac OS X 10.10 Yosemite (still Windows 7).